Our Review Process

 1. Banana Seed Smoothie is a delicious way to absorb flax seeds for diabetes.

 Blend in 200ml of dairy, 1/2 a date, a banana, flax seeds, and pumpkin seeds.
 This nutrient-dense smoothie will provide you with essential nutrients.
+Also read about are dates good for diabetes.

 2. Flax and Chia Seed Yoghourt